intel/zephyr.js/README.md

 Using the same procedure as above, once you hit Reset you should see "Hello World!" within a second on your serial console.

+*Other names and brands may be claimed as the property of others.